-Income and expenditure forecasts (building projects only) This should set out the financial implications of the project for at least five years from completion and demonstrate the project is sustainable in the longer term.
-This should include, but not be limited to: This should set out the financial implications of the project for at least five years from completion and demonstrate the project is sustainable in the longer term.
-This should include, but not be limited to: • an overview of your financial operating model including your main sources of funding a forecast income and expenditure account showing how you have considered any additional running costs arising from the project • a cash flow forecast showing the expected monthly cash income and outgoings the assumptions underlying these forecasts, eg the average number of participants or forecast overhead costs a sensitivity analysis to show what your finances will look like if your forecasts fall short by various amounts the risks to your operation if the scenarios in your sensitivity analysis occur and the action you might take Evidence of property ownership (building projects only) Provide, as applicable, the register of freehold title with plan and/or the register of leasehold title with plan and a copy of the lease.
+Income and expenditure forecasts (building projects only)

+This should set out the financial implications of the project for at least five years from completion and demonstrate the project is sustainable in the longer term.
+This should include, but not be limited to:

+- an overview of your financial operating model including your main sources of funding - a forecast income and expenditure account showing how you have considered any additional running costs arising from the project - a cash flow forecast showing the expected monthly cash income and outgoings - the assumptions underlying these forecasts, eg the average number of participants or forecast overhead costs - a sensitivity analysis to show what your finances will look like if your forecasts fall short by various amounts - the risks to your operation if the scenarios in your sensitivity analysis occur and the action you might take

+Evidence of property ownership (building projects only)

+Provide, as applicable, the register of freehold title with plan and/or the register of leasehold title with plan and a copy of the lease.